Dr. Savage Talks about Data Sharing

 Dr. Savage joined the Clinical Genetics Branch, DCEG, NCI in 2006 as a tenure-track investigator.
 She was awarded scientific tenure by the NIH and appointed senior investigator in 2012.
 In 2013, she was promoted to Branch Director, and in 2018, she became the Clinical Director for DCEG.
-Dr. Savage earned her M.D. from the University of Vermont College of Medicine, completed residency training in Pediatrics at Children’s National Medical Center, in Washington DC, and a fellowship in Pediatric Hematology/Oncology at the NCI Pediatric Oncology Branch and Johns Hopkins University.
+Dr. Savage earned her M.D. from the University of Vermont (UVM) College of Medicine, completed residency training in Pediatrics at Children’s National Medical Center, in Washington D.C., and a fellowship in Pediatric Hematology/Oncology at the NCI Pediatric Oncology Branch and Johns Hopkins University.
 She is board-certified in both Pediatrics and Pediatric Hematology-Oncology.
 Dr. Savage is an elected member of the American Society for Clinical Investigation.
 In 2022, she received an NIH Director's Award as part of the NIH COVID Vaccine and Booster Clinic Team.
 She has been recognized with the Distinguished Academic Achievement Award from UVM Larner College of Medicine and the Robert H. Goddard Alumni Award for Outstanding Professional Achievement from her alma mater, Worcester Polytechnic Institute.

 Dr. Savage leads clinical, genetic, and epidemiologic studies of individuals and families at high risk of cancer.
 Her comprehensive approach combines genomics with clinical genetics and molecular biology to improve understanding of cancer etiology and the lives of patients with complex cancer-prone disorders.